“If your actions inspire others to dream more, learn more, do more and become more, you are a leader” ~ John Quincy Adams.

 - How do you ensure that they feel clear about what they are being asked to do?

 Here is why I think delegation is a great tool.

-- Delegation releases your time to concentrate on other important matters
+- Delegation releases your time to concentrate on other important matters.

 - Builds the capability of others in your team.
 Remember that no one is indispensable.
 The organization has to continue growing with or without you.

 Theodore Roosevelt says “the best executive is the one who has sense enough to pick good men to do what he wants done and self-restraint enough to keep from meddling with them while they do it”.

 The final skill for this part is persuasion.
-“The act or process of encouraging someone to do or believe someone”.
+“The act or process of encouraging someone to do or believe someone.”
 Aristotle broke down persuasion and separated it into three kinds of appeals.

 - An appeal to “logos” – the use of logic to support a claim.
 How do the facts being presented add up?

-An appeal to “pathos” – the emotional or motivational appeal.
+- An appeal to “pathos” – the emotional or motivational appeal.

-Those in the sales and marketing industry will agree with me that they use persuasion more often when trying to sell products/services especially to potential customers.
+Those in the sales and marketing industry will agree with me that they use persuasion more often when trying to sell products/services, especially to potential customers.

 Many of the times we know when one has made a mistake.
 I think it is also very humbling to acknowledge as a leader that you made a mistake and allow your subordinates to make suggestions.

-Selling a message can mean; convincing your colleagues to a certain approach or methodology; like I mentioned above with the sales guys, persuading your would be customers to buy services or products and bringing your colleagues or members of your group to agree with your ideas.
+Selling a message can mean; convincing your colleagues to a certain approach or methodology; as I mentioned above with the sales guys, persuading your would be customers to buy services or products and bringing your colleagues or members of your group to agree with your ideas.

 The most successful leaders I have come across or read about are very persuasive.
 Remember persuasion can be used to influence people to do negative to society.

 I do not advocate for negativity and I encourage you to use these skills positively and help change the world into a better place for all.

-There is no written down formula for success and there are no prescribed life’s skill set for success these are only suggestions.
+There is no written down formula for success and there is no prescribed life’s skill set for success these are only suggestions.